oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/00-introduction/introduction.md

 * Track 1 is the primary track.
 You should focus on labs 3 to 9.
 * When time allows, you can work on tracks 2 and 3.
 * In tracks 2 and 3, the order of the individual labs don't matter.
 You can perform the labs in any order, but only one lab from one track at a time.
-* As the last lab, you can perform 14.
+* As the last lab, you can perform lab 14.

 ## Upgrade and data migration methods and processes